-All earned credit hours will apply toward a bachelor's degree in the same discipline.
+All credit hours earned in the selected Transfer Pathway will apply toward a bachelor's degree in the same discipline.
 The pathways also guarantee admission to all public universities in the state, except for UT Knoxville, where competitive admission standards will still apply.

 For more information on the Tennessee Transfer Pathways, visit our Transfer Pathways Advising site.

 Pellissippi State offers high-quality, short-term training in the form of Certificate Programs.
 Individual curricula are designed for working students who want to upgrade their skills or gain additional certification in a particular area.
 For a listing of certificates, visit Certificate Programs or the College Catalog for detailed descriptions.